YiyanYang0728/MultiCAST_guide_predictor/README.md

 Extract upstream PAM + 32-nt guides from genes and predict guide activity with a trained model pipeline.

+## Online tool
+- You can use the tool directly by visiting our online portal [MultiCAST_guide_predictor](https://multicastguidepredictor-v1.streamlit.app/) now!

+## To run model locally
 ## Requirements

 - Python 3.9+